 Soft skills for Digital Age Employees

 The rise of artificial intelligence and automation is changing the current workforce and moving to a stage where every employee is technically replaceable.
-The only differentiating factors for employees and value add to companies are soft skills such as interpersonal skills, leadership skills, creativity, problem-solving skills, emotional intelligence, etc.
+The only differentiating factors for employees and value add to companies are soft skill such as interpersonal skills, leadership skills, creativity, problem solving skills, emotional intelligence, etc.

-Studies by MIT Sloan found that soft skills training even in a factory setting could improve work productivity in an organization.
+Studies by MIT Sloan found that soft skills trainings even in a factory setting could improve work productivity in an organization.

 Emotional intelligence is often referred to as the ability to recognize and manage your emotions and the emotions of others.
 It is made up of five key elements:

 Emotional intelligence is applicable for an employer / employee / student.
 With a high emotional intelligence quotient, you as an employer / employee / student will be looked upon as an easy-to-work with person.

 Emotional intelligence is widely recognized as a valuable skill that helps improve communication, management, problem-solving, and relationships within the workplace.
 It is also a skill that researchers believe can be improved with training and practice.

 Through our training programs, students will be able to better handle interpersonal relationships with a strong sense of empathy.
 They will also be in a favorable position to monitor the emotions of others and will come up with well-informed perceptions about others’ behavior and thinking patterns.

 Society, technology and organizations changing rapidly.
 Adaptability is one of the 5 most in-demand soft skills according to LinkedIn.
 Adaptability is all about being flexible and embracing change.
 Employees who do not adapt to the changes not only leave them behind, they also slowdown the progress of the organization.